-6.3 Informal Action
+6.4 Informal Action

-We would prefer to avoid unnecessary costs for the customer, preferring their time and money to be invested in solutions rather than legal procedures.
-We will therefore use our best efforts to resolve situations where the law may have been broken without issuing formal notices, or taking other kinds of formal action.
+The council would prefer to avoid unnecessary costs for the customer, preferring their time and money to be invested in solutions rather than legal procedures.
+The council will therefore use our best efforts to resolve situations where the law may have been broken without issuing formal notices or taking other kinds of formal action unless where statute places a duty on the authority to take immediate enforcement action.

 Informal action will involve offering advice, mediation where appropriate, requests for action, or warnings, or seeking and monitoring the delivery of undertakings or timetabled schedules of action.
 General advice will not necessarily be confirmed in writing.
-Where more than the most minor contravention exists, we will confirm the situation in writing in a clear manner and explain why any recommendations are necessary and over what timescale they should be met.
-When we write we will make sure that legal requirements are clearly distinguished from recommendations.
-Informal action will be supported throughout by contact between the customer and Council officers.
+Where more than the most minor contravention exists, the council will confirm the situation in writing in a clear manner and explain why any recommendations are necessary and over what timescale they should be met.
+When the council writes it will make sure that legal requirements are clearly distinguished from recommendations.
+Informal action will be supported throughout by contact between the customer and council officers.